PaddlePaddle/docs/doc/fluid/api_guides/low_level/layers/detection_en.rst

 OCR
 ---------

-Scene text recognition is a process of converting image information into a sequence of characters in the case of complex image background, low resolution, diverse fonts, random distribution, etc. It can be considered as a special translation process: translation of image input into natural language output.
+Scene text recognition is a process of converting image information into a sequence of characters in the case of complex image background, low resolution, diverse fonts, random distribution and so on.
+It can be considered as a special translation process: translation of image input into natural language output.
 The OCR task needs to perform irregular transformation on the bounding box, which requires the following two APIs:

-* roi_perspective_transform: Make a perspective transformation on the input roi.
+* roi_perspective_transform: Make a perspective transformation on the input RoI.
 For API Reference, please refer to :ref:`api_fluid_layers_roi_perspective_transform`

 * polygon_box_transform: Coordinate transformation of the irregular bounding box.
 For API Reference, please refer to :ref:`api_fluid_layers_polygon_box_transform`